Therapy & Supervision

 I have some availability for Therapy and Supervision in South Devon, so please get in touch.

-During lockdown I was invited to contribute to a couple of books that are coming to fruition.
+During lockdown I was invited to contribute to a couple of books that are available now.

 ‘The Fluid Nature of Being’ is a collection of writing from 21 practitioners of Integrative Bodywork & Movement Therapy, covering a diverse range of topics in therapy, education, early years, dance, theatre, trauma and the environment.